 Increase the success of your Push Notifications with emojis

 Emojis have become an essential element of any online communication.
-From a text message or a chat between friends to social media publications and marketing communications of your favourite brands.
-Now, does its use have any impact on user engagement and its interaction with the message?
+From a text message or a chat between friends to social media publications and marketing communications.
+However, does its use have any impact on user engagement and its response to the message?
 The answer is yes.

 Emoji comes from the union of two Japanese words that mean image and character.
 Its creator, Shigetaka Kurita, designed the first group of symbols (176 in total) in 1998.
-Today, 1851 different emojis are available, ranging from moods, different races and genders to diverse foods, professions and symbols.
+Today, almost 2000 different emojis are available, ranging from moods, races and genders to different food, professions and symbols.
 They are so popular that even in July, people celebrate World Emoji Day.

 With the rise of apps and push notifications, all brands identified an area of opportunity and a way to be closer to users.
-Likewise, personalisation and the need for differentiation forced brands to consider more unique and innovative ways to interact with their users, and this is where emojis appear.
+Likewise, personalisation and the need for differentiation inspired brands to consider more unique and innovative ways to engage, and emojis seem to be the perfect way to do so.

 According to a study by Leanplum and App Annie, in which they analyse more than 5,000 push campaigns, the use of these symbols increased by 163% from one year to the next (2015-2016).
-The reason is simple.
-The same study showed that notifications with emojis increased the opening rate by 85%:
+The reason is simple: Notifications with emojis increased the opening rate by 85%:

 - Push notifications without it recorded an opening rate of 2.44%